Nuisance and threatening behaviour

 Home Security Project

-If you are suffering from domestic abuse or serious and persistent antisocial behaviour.
-The project can help to make you feel safer in your home by:
+The Home Security Project was set up to help support people who are suffering from domestic abuse or serious and persistent antisocial behaviour.
+The project aims to make people feel safer in their home.
+This is done in two ways

 - adding extra security measures like: locks, peep holes, panic alarms